Hey! I’m Izzy!✌️

 credentials

 I became the first woman in Canada to earn the Level C Brand Architect certification.
-Not because I needed a badge, but because I wanted the structure.
-I wanted to sharpen the strategy behind the work I was already doing.
+I pursued it because I wanted to sharpen the strategic foundation behind the work I was already doing.

 Level C Ribbon - Isabelle Poirier